Anonymous-user-2026/SCD-MMPSR/README.md

 ## What Each Data Component Contains

-- CSV file: one row per sample, with `video_name` and the labels and text fields required by the enabled tasks and modalities.
+- CSV file: one row per sample, with `video_name` and the labels and text fields required by the enabled tasks and modalities
-- `video/<split>/`: source videos used for face-frame extraction.
+- `video/<split>/`: source videos used for face-frame extraction
-- `audio/<split>/`: audio tracks used for audio embedding extraction.
+- `audio/<split>/`: audio tracks used for audio embedding extraction

 Inside this repository, `data/` is intended for annotation tables such as `train_full_with_description.csv`, `dev_full_with_description.csv`, and `test_full_with_description.csv`.